-5.2.2 Transform-then-inlined

-For some built-ins, although they cannot be directly replaced with certain FORTRAN intrinsic functions, they can be transformed easily and inlined in the generated code, i.e., the colon and left division functions.

-5.2.3 Not-directly-mapped

-For most MATLAB built-ins, they cannot be directly mapped or easily transformed to equivalent intrinsic functions in FORTRAN.
-In order not to update Mc2for every time when there is a new MATLAB built-in introduced, we decided to use the following strategy to handle this mapping problem.
-The strategy is that we keep the function signature11 in the generated FORTRAN code the same as in the original MATLAB program, then write an equivalent-functionality user-defined function in FORTRAN and add it into the standalone libmc2for library.12 In other words, Mc2for leaves a "hole" for that not-directly-mapped MATLAB built-in inside the generated FORTRAN program and requires that there is a corresponding FORTRAN function in libmc2for to fill up the "hole" during compilation.
+- 2) Transform-then-inlined: For some built-ins, although they cannot be directly replaced with certain FORTRAN intrinsic functions, they can be transformed easily and inlined in the generated code, i.e., the colon and mean functions. - 3) Not-directly-mapped: For most MATLAB built-ins, they cannot be directly mapped or easily transformed to equivalent intrinsic functions in FORTRAN.
+In order not to update Mc2FOR every time when there is a new MATLAB built-in introduced, we decided to use the following strategy to handle this mapping problem.
+The strategy is that we keep the function signature8 in the generated FORTRAN code the same as in the original MATLAB program, then write an equivalent-functionality user-defined function in FORTRAN and add it into the standalone libmc2for library.
+9 In other words, Mc2FOR leaves a "hole" for that not-directly-mapped MATLAB built-in inside the generated FORTRAN program and requires that there is a corresponding FORTRAN function in libmc2for to fill up the "hole" during compilation.

 Almost all the MATLAB built-in functions are overloaded.
 In FORTRAN, intrinsic functions are also overloaded.
-Recall that the built-in mapping framework leaves the "hole" for those builtins without directly-mappings in the transformed program and requires that there are FORTRAN functions with the same function signatures in libmc2for to fill up the "hole", so besides providing those FORTRAN functions, we should also make sure those functions are overloaded.
+Recall that the built-in mapping framework leaves the "hole" for those built-ins without directly-mappings in the transformed program and requires that there are FORTRAN functions with the same function signatures in libmc2for to fill up the "hole", so besides providing those FORTRAN functions, we should also make sure those functions are overloaded.
 Fortunately, we can overload user-defined functions with an interface since FORTRAN 90.
 Recall the built-in function zeros at line 10 in Listing 1.
 This function is always overloaded in MATLAB program as a storage preallocation for variables.
 A code snippet of the equivalent FORTRAN function in libmc2for for zeros is given in Listing 5.
 With this interface, the MATLAB built-in zeros can not only be supported, but also be supported with overloading features in the generated FORTRAN program.

 '''

 MODULE mod_zeros

-3 INTERFACE zeros
+INTERFACE zeros

-4 MODULE PROCEDURE zeros_1, zeros_2 ! may be more
+MODULE PROCEDURE zeros_1, zeros_2 ! may be more

-5 END INTERFACE zeros
+END INTERFACE zeros

 CONTAINS

-{9} FUNCTION zeros_1(x)
+FUNCTION zeros_1(x)

-10 IMPLICIT NONE
+IMPLICIT NONE

-11 DOUBLE PRECISION, INTENT(IN) :: x
+DOUBLE PRECISION, INTENT(IN) :: x

-DOUBLE PRECISION, DIMENSION(INT(x), INT(x)) :: zeros_1
+DOUBLE PRECISION, DIMENSION(INT(x),INT(x)) :: zeros_1

-13 ! default is 0, no need assignment.
+default is 0, no need assignment.

-14 END FUNCTION zeros_1
+END FUNCTION zeros_1

-15

-FUNCTION z \, \text{eros} \, 2 \, (x, y)
+FUNCTION zeros_2(x,y)

-17 IMPLICIT NONE
+IMPLICIT NONE

-18 DOUBLE PRECISION, INTENT(IN) :: x, y
+DOUBLE PRECISION, INTENT(IN) :: x, y

-DOUBLE PRECISION, DIMENSION(INT(x), INT(y)) :: zeros_2
+15 DOUBLE PRECISION, DIMENSION(INT(x),INT(y))

+default is 0, no need assignment.

+END FUNCTION zeros_2

+END MODULE mod_zeros

 '''